Cod Fish Gravy & Oyster Sausages

 Instructions

-Bake potatoes at 375°F for about 1 hour.
+1. Preheat oven to 375°F and bake potatoes for about 1 hour.

-Stir flour into the mixture and cook, stirring constantly, until thickened.
+4. Stir in flour and cook, stirring constantly, until the mixture thickens into a smooth gravy.

-Just before serving, break an egg into the hot mixture and stir very lightly.
+5. Just before serving, break an egg into the hot gravy and stir very lightly (optional).

-Split baked potatoes and spoon cod gravy over the top.
+6. Split baked potatoes and spoon the cod gravy generously over the top.

 Oyster Sausages